Scrooge

 Act III

-Scrooge executes his transformation: sends the prize turkey to the Cratchits anonymously, donates generously to charity, attends Fred's Christmas party with humility and joy, and promises to raise Bob Cratchit's salary and help his family, becoming a second father to Tiny Tim.
+Scrooge executes his transformation: buying the prize turkey for the Cratchits, donating generously to charity, attending Fred's Christmas dinner, and ultimately raising Bob Cratchit's salary and becoming a second father to Tiny Tim.
+He spreads joy throughout London.